everyday Dharma

 • tiny purple flowers by the road

-We already have what we need – “your brain and your heart are your temples, and your philosophy, kindness.”
 It seems many of us get hooked by trying to get somewhere in our mindfulness meditation practice.
-We evaluate where we are now and feel there is some ultra-cool place, where meditation, if done correctly, will…
+We evaluate where we are now and feel there is some ultra-cool place, where meditation, if done correctly, will eventually take us.
+But what is the striving to get to that magic place is compounding our subtle (and…

 Read More